vinefeeder/VineFeeder/README.md

 **Interacting with Services**

 Once the GUI is launched, you mau interact with various streaming services by clicking on their corresponding buttons.
-The 'URL or search' box MAY be used for an immediate search entry or direct-download URL or mit may be left empty.
+The 'URL or search' box MAY be used for an immediate search entry or direct-download URL or it may be left empty.
 If left empty a menu is offered.

 **Help**